argoproj-labs/hera/docs/examples/workflows/use-cases/fine_tune_llama.md

             FieldEnv(name="LOCAL_IP", field_path="status.podIP"),
         ],
         # the following is a public image built for the talk.
 It only contains the files in this repo along with an update
-        # to a torch dev / nightly version so that we can use the latest FSDP features and PEFT
+        # to a torch dev / nightly version so that we can use the latest FSDP features and PEFT.
+Ofc, you can build your
+        # own image with the same files and use that instead!
+See repo linked at the top of the file for more details.
         image="flaviuvadan/kubecon-na-23-finetune-llama2:latest",
         image_pull_policy="Always",
         # https://pytorch.org/docs/stable/elastic/run.html